-It should be noted that for performances on the Chinese pylon two pylons are often used (as in the competition scenes on Pole dance) to jump from one pylon to another.
-You can also notice familiar tricks and elements such as Inverted Crucifix, The Chinese Flag, Chinese Pole Split, Shoulder mount, etc.
+It should be noted that for performances on the Chinese pole, two poles are often used (as in the competition scenes on Pole dance) to jump from one pol to another.
+You can also notice familiar tricks and elements such as the Inverted Crucifix, The Chinese Flag, the Chinese Pole Split, the Shoulder mount, etc.

 Europe, Maypole dancing

 Maypole dancing is a pagan dance of fertility during which young girls danced around the May tree (any high tree or pillar) decorated with flowers.